wojwozniak/university/List06/task2.md

 4) Both lists have content.
 It will go similar to the previous case.
 First difference will appear on last if check - it will also evaluate to false (but ys is not empty) - finally we will return list containing all elements of xs and ys.

+(Proofs of 3 and 4 should be done using induction - it is easily adaptible from the proof above - we just start with empty list, then single element, then n+1 elements.)